The 1% Hypothesis of Mass Surveillance

 While that article circled around some specific security matters, it reminded me of that low probability suspicion of what if—what if—what the leaks entailed wasn’t entirely true?
 Why did indeed no one ever notice anything of this apparently vast, aggressive, criminal super-surveillance?
 Why does by now almost everything we know about global spying come from Edward Snowden?

-What if there is no mass surveillance to the extent we have been made to believe?
+What if there is no mass surveillance to the extent we got to believe?

-What if, rather, the revelations were a test to a) gauge how the public would react, with enough room to plausibly deny if things got out of hand, and b) prepare the stage for more invasive measures, now that everyone got used to the idea of unwarranted global surveillance, so to speak?
+What if, rather, the revelations were a test to a) gauge how the public would react, with enough room to plausibly deny if things got out of hand, and b) prepare the stage for more invasive measures, now that everyone got used to the idea of unwarranted global surveillance?

 b), preparation, is actually happening then.
 Our governments appear to expand their surveillance operations.
-There was no new legislation in the U.S. granting people their rights, and curtailing intelligence; there are rather trends to up the ante.
+There was no new legislation in the U.S. granting people their rights, and curtailing intelligence; there are trends to up the ante.
 The other Five Eyes countries don’t cut back, either—quite the contrary.
-Germany, also, is repeatedly trying to overpower E.U. legislation so to store data for longer, and to further—not close the shop—BND authority.
+Germany, also, is repeatedly trying to overpower E.U. legislation so to store data for longer, and to further—not limit—BND authority.

 About Me